gregory-ledenev/Vert.x-EasyRouting/README.md

 }
 ```
 Need another service?
 Just add `@ClusterNodeURI` to a method parameter - EasyRouting injects the right URI for you.
 You
-may use Vert.x `HttpClient` to make async. use of other services.
+may use Vert.x `WebClient` to make asynchronous use of other services.
 Or you may annotate a method with `@Blocking` and use
-standard sync. `HttpClient`, supplied by Java, to make sync. implementation for prototyping and quick entry.
+standard synchronous `HttpClient`, supplied by Java, to make synchronous implementation for prototyping and quick entry.
 ```java
 @GET("/hello")
 public String hello(@ClusterNodeURI("node1") URI uri1, @ClusterNodeURI("node2") URI uri2) {